 In short : definitely worthwhile !”

 “After spending a wonderful ‘ Tour de France ‘ for three weeks during which we visited favourite places, cathedrals, restaurants, and after meeting friends from The Netherlands in Meursault and Beaune, I spent a week with Rachel Ann Morgan and two harpists for a course on harp and voice.

 Being a singer more than a harpist, I found it quite challenging to participate in this course.
-But then again, I tried to rely on my musicality, and the fact that years ago, I did a summer course harp and voice in Edinburgh for 5 years.
-The challenge was even greater since I did not prepare anything for this course.
-And so, after settling down in my room, I had to do something and started to create an accompaniment for a French song, by one of my favourite French vocalists, Francis Cabrel, to be performed by myself with the Celtic harp and with Rachel Ann accompanying me on the Erard!
+But then again, I tried to rely on my musicality, and the fact that years ago, I did a summer course harp and voice in Edinburgh.
+And so, after settling down in my room, I . started to create an accompaniment for a French song, by one of my favourite French vocalists, Francis Cabrel, to be performed by myself with the Celtic harp and with Rachel Ann accompanying me on the Erard!
 I worked on this song for a couple of days, just in time for the concert at the end of the course.
 Apart from that, I sang some melodies composed by French composers Satie and Faure.
 And I had the luxury of two harpists accompanying me in each song.
 Cool or what!

 Rachel Ann provided us with breathing techniques and by using the triangle of vowels I could work on correct French pronunciation.

 As for the location where the course is held, I must say, it is a real pleasure to be there.
 The house is lovely.
 Not to mention the music room!
 And so was my (private) room.
 I really felt at home.